Chapter 1: Color Management

 Introduction

-You cannot talk about Cinematography without addressing the question of Color Management.
+We cannot talk about cinematography without addressing the question of color management first.
 It is essential to know within which color space you are working and what is your display target.
-Chapter 1 and 1.5 are the only technical chapters of the book.
-We will focus on the artistic side in the next chapters.
-Don’t be scared !

-Yes, color management is a pain in the arse, but it will give you strong foundations to build a proper lighting later on.
+Yes, color management can be intimidating, but it will give you strong foundations to build a proper lighting later on.
 Lighting in computer graphics is so connected to technology that a good understanding of these concepts is important.

-There are some good introductory courses out there such as Cinematic Color, but it is always a bit frustrating for me to get lost in mathematic formulas at page 9 !
+There are some good introductory courses out there such as Cinematic Color, but I find it a bit frustrating to get lost in mathematical formulas at page 9.
 So I have tried to keep this chapter as simple and artist-friendly as I could.
-Thanks for reading !

 The first and most important decision